 - 1. Calculate the average absorbance values (A450) for each set of reference standards and samples. - Construct a standard curve by plotting the mean absorbance obtained from each reference standard against its concentration in ng/ml on linear graph paper, with absorbance values on the vertical or Y-axis and concentrations on the horizontal or X-axis. - Using the mean absorbance value for each sample, determine the corresponding concentration of IgA in ng/ml from the standard curve. - 4.
-Multiply the derived concentration by the dilution factor to determine the actual concentration of IgA in the sample. - 5.
-PC graphing software may be used for the above steps. - 6.
+Multiply the derived concentrations by the dilution factor to determine the actual concentration of IgA in the sample. - Ideally, PC graphing software should be used for the above steps.
+We find good fits of standard data to a second order polynomial equation. - 6.
 If the OD450 values of samples fall outside the standard curve, samples should be diluted appropriately and re-tested.